UCSC-VLAA/CLIPS/README.md

 print("Label probs:", text_probs)  # prints: [[0., 0., 0., 1.0]]
 ```
-#### Note:
-#### 1. We made modifications to the tokenizer implementation in open_clip/tokenizer.py.
+#### Note: We made modifications to the tokenizer implementation in open_clip/tokenizer.py.
-#### 2. Due to differences in the default epsilon values for LayerNorm initialization between JAX and PyTorch, we adjusted the default epsilon value in open_clip/transformer.py to align the model's behavior.

 ## Acknowledgement